-The success further boosted the enthusiasms from Dr. Wei Cao, Ms. Peggy Vince, Prof. Tom Minnich and Prof. Michael Maxson.
-Since then they had worked together as a wonderful team to push this event to a new higher level year after year.

-In last 4 years, they have done the following things:
+The success further boosted the enthusiasms from both WVU and Logan County School District.
+Since then all of us had worked together as a wonderful team to push this event to a new higher level year after year.
+In last 5 years, we have done the following things: